JetBrains/kotlin/samples/calculator/README.md

 ## Android App
 The common module may be used in an Android application.

-To build and run the Android sample do the following:

-1. Open the project in Android Studio 3.1
-2. Create a new Android App configuration.
-Choose module `android`.
-3. Now build and run the configuration created.
+Please make sure that Android SDK version 28 is installed, using Android SDK manager in Android Studio.
+See https://developer.android.com/studio/index.html for more details on Android Studio or `$ANDROID_HOME/tools/bin/sdkmanager "platforms;android-28" "build-tools;28.0.3"` from command line.

+To build use `ANDROID_HOME=<your path to android sdk> ../gradlew assemble`.

+Run `$ANDROID_HOME/platform-tools/adb install -r androidApp/build/outputs/apk/debug/androidApp-debug.apk`
+to deploy the apk on the Android device or emulator.

+Note: If you are importing project to IDEA for the first time, you might need to put `local.properties` file with the following content:

+    sdk.dir=<your path to Android SDK>

 ## iOS
-The iOS project compiles Kotlin module to a framework (see [ios](ios/)).
+The iOS project compiles Kotlin module to a framework (see [iosApp](iosApp/)).
 The framework can be easily included in an existing iOS project (e.g. written in Swift or Objective-C)

 To build and run the iOS sample do the following:

-1. Open `ios/calculator.xcodeproj` with Xcode.
+1. Open `iosApp/calculator.xcodeproj` with Xcode.
 2. Open the project's target through project navigator, go to tab 'General'.
     In 'Identity' section change the bundle ID to the unique string in reverse-DNS format.
 Then select the team in 'Signing' section.